Comparative evaluation of the web-based contiguous cartogram generation tool go-cart.io

 \subsection{Design}

-We adopted a within-subject experiment design with one independent variable: the cartogram generation tool (go-cart.io or fBlog).
+We adopted a within-subject experiment design.
 Participants completed one trial for each generation tool.
 The order in which participants encountered the tools was treated as a blocking factor: $18$ participants completed the go-cart.io trial before the fBlog trial, and $17$ participants completed the fBlog trial before the go-cart.io trial.
 Each trial consisted of one generation task followed by six analysis tasks.